 Neurodiagnostic technologists perform a number of procedures, including:

-- Electroencephalograms (EEGs), used to assess brain activity
+- Electroencephalograms (EEG), used to assess brain activity

 - Intraoperative neuromonitoring, which tracks brain and nerve function during surgery

-- Long-term monitoring, used to diagnose seizures and other disorders
+- Long-term monitoring in epilepsy and intensive care unit/critical care continuous EEG, used to diagnose seizures and other disorders

 - Polysomnograms, used to diagnose sleep disorders